-Hargreaves Associates led the master planning, resource assessments and permitting of the larger waterfront as well as the design of this particular park.
+The landscape Architect led the master planning, resource assessments and permitting of the larger waterfront as well as the design of Renaissance Park.
 The landscape architect collaborated with the client, consulted with the community and coordinated a multidisciplinary team including marine engineering, environmental engineering, electrical engineering and lighting design.

 Case Study Prepared By

 Research Fellow: Brad Collett, ASLA, RLA, LEED AP Assistant Professor, University of Tennessee, Knoxville

 Research Assistant: Jessica Taylor, MLA Candidate, University of Tennessee, Knoxville

 Firm Liaison: Gavin McMilllan, Senior Principal and Director of Sustainability, Hargreaves Associates